Eric7895/Data_Science_Project-/README.md

 Example projects for practice purposes

 ## Exploratory Data Analysis using R
-Objective - Manage to create various types of data visualizations that include charts and graphs to answer questions regarding a random dataset.
+Objective - Manage to create various types of data visualizations that include charts and graphs to answer questions regarding a selected dataset.

 Example questions include but are not limited to: